MOHAMED-LAAGUILI/CV-Portfolio-2-/README.md

 - Phone: (+212) 6 89 77 08 09

 ## License
-since 2020  All rights reserved.
+Since 2020, all rights reserved.
 This project is licensed under the MIT License.

 ---

 Designed and built with ❤️.